The coalescent structure of Galton-Watson trees in varying environments: Galton-Watson trees with spines

 \begin{proposition} Let $((\textbf{T};\textbf{V}_1,\ldots,\textbf{V}_k),\p^{(e,k)}_n)$ be a Galton-Watson tree up to time $n$ with $k$ spines.
 Then,

 In particular,

 \end{proposition}

 Proposition \ref{prop:measure Q} reveals that if the population size $Z_n$ has finite $k$-th moments then we do not need any discounting term and can simply take $\theta=0$ in the above definition.
 In such cases, we denote $\mathbf{Q}_n^{(e,k)}:=\mathbf{Q}_n^{(e,k, 0)}$.
-However, in general the offspring distributions and population sizes need not have finite $k$-th moments, in which case we {must} take $\theta>0$.
+However, in general the offspring distributions and population sizes may not have finite $k$-th moments, in which case we must take $\theta>0$ in order to guarantee that the denominator is finite.
 Importantly, the introduction of discounting in the change of measure turns out to be very natural.
-Crucially, it will allow our approach to work elegantly in generality, that is, without any additional moment assumptions or {ad hoc} truncations (as needed in \cite{harris2020coalescent}).
+Crucially, it will allow our approach to work elegantly in generality, that is, without any additional moment assumptions or ad hoc truncations (as needed in \cite{harris2020coalescent}).

 The new measure $\mathbf{Q}_n^{(e,k, \theta)}$ is defined via a change of measure relative to $\p^{(e,k)}_n$ only at time $n$.
-Of course, we could determine the martingale corresponding to this change of measure, $M_n=(M_n(m))_{m=0,\dots,n}$, by projecting $g_{n,\theta}(\textbf{T};\textbf{V}_1,\ldots,\textbf{V}_k)$ onto the natural filtration at times $m\in\{0,1,\dots,n\}$.
+Of course, we could determine the martingale corresponding to this change of measure, $M_n=(M_n(m))_{m=0,\dots,n}$, by projecting $h_{n,k,\theta}(\textbf{T};\textbf{V}_1,\ldots,\textbf{V}_k)$ onto the natural filtration at times $m\in\{0,1,\dots,n\}$.
 However, for our purposes, we will not need to compute this martingale directly and instead calculate projections only for certain events related to properties of interest (e.g. to describe the first split of the spines in Proposition \ref{prop: offspring spine}).

-\begin{proof} By definition of $\p^{(e,k)}$ and $g_{n,\theta}$, the second identity holds true as soon as we prove the first one.
+\begin{proof}[Proof of Proposition \ref{prop:measure Q}] By definition of $\p^{(e,k)}$ and $h_{n,k,\theta}$, the second identity holds true as soon as we prove the first one.
 In addition, we also deduce

 For a fixed tree $\textbf{t}\in\mathcal{T}_n $, the term associated with $(\textbf{t};\textbf{v}_1,\dots, \textbf{v}_k)$ only contributes to the sum when all spines $(\textbf{v}_1,\dots, \textbf{v}_k)$ are different and have height equals $n$.
 In this case, it contributes with the value $e^{-\theta X_{n}(\textbf{t})}$.
-On the other hand, we observe that there are $X_n(\textbf{t})(X_n(\textbf{t})-1)\cdots (X_n(\textbf{t})-k+1)$ different possibilities to choose these $k$ spines from those particles alive at time $n$, i.e. $X_{n}(\textbf{t})$.
+On the other hand, we observe that there are $X_n(\textbf{t})(X_n(\textbf{t})-1)\times\cdots \times(X_n(\textbf{t})-k+1)$ different possibilities to choose these $k$ spines from those particles alive at time $n$, i.e. $X_{n}(\textbf{t})$.
 Therefore,